whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Pipsticks-Stickers-Subscription-February-2016-Review-Coupon.md

 <img src="/images/PipsticksFeb2016Package.jpg" border="0" style="border:none;max-width:100%;" alt="Pipsticks!" />
 </a></center>

-<p>They send out their stickers in this see through packaging and inside of it is a thick glassine envelope that contains all the sticker goodies.
+<p>They send out their stickers in this see through plastic packaging and inside of it is a thick glassine envelope that contains all the sticker goodies.
 I love this packaging!</p>

 <br>